DragNeXt: Rethinking Drag-Based Image Editing: Abstract

 \section{Abstract}

 Drag-Based Image Editing (DBIE), which allows users to manipulate images by directly dragging objects within them, has recently attracted much attention from the community.
-However, it faces two key challenges: (\emph{i}) point-based drag is often highly ambiguous and difficult to align with users' intentions; (\emph{ii}) current DBIE methods primarily rely on alternating between motion supervision and point tracking, which is not only cumbersome but also fails to produce high-quality results.
-These limitations motivate us to explore DBIE from a new perspective---redefining it as deformation, rotation, and translation of user-specified handle regions.
-Thereby, by requiring users to explicitly specify both drag areas and types, we can effectively address the ambiguity issue.
-Furthermore, we propose a simple-yet-effective editing framework, dubbed \textbf{DragNeXt}.
-It unifies DBIE as a Latent Region Optimization (LRO) problem and solves it through Progressive Backward Self-Intervention (PBSI), simplifying the overall procedure of DBIE while further enhancing quality by fully leveraging region-level structure information and progressive guidance from intermediate drag states.
+However, it faces two key challenges: (\emph{i}) point-based drag is often highly ambiguous and difficult to align with user intentions; (\emph{ii}) current DBIE methods primarily rely on alternating between motion supervision and point tracking, which is not only cumbersome but also fails to produce high-quality results.
+These limitations motivate us to explore DBIE from a new perspective---unifying it as a Latent Region Optimization (LRO) problem that aims to use region-level geometric transformations to optimize latent code to realize drag manipulation.
+Thus, by specifying the areas and types of geometric transformations, we can effectively address the ambiguity issue.
+We also propose a simple yet effective editing framework, dubbed \textbf{DragNeXt}.
+It solves LRO through Progressive Backward Self-Intervention (PBSI), simplifying the overall procedure of the alternating workflow while further enhancing quality by fully leveraging region-level structure information and progressive guidance from intermediate drag states.
 We validate \textbf{DragNeXt} on our NextBench, and extensive experiments demonstrate that our proposed method can significantly outperform existing approaches.
-Code will be released on \href{https://github.com/}{github}.